Walker Box fits living, leisure, and a hair studio into a single garage footprint.

-Why buy a section when you can buy your friends front yard?
+Why buy a section when you can take over a friend's garage ?
 Win-win!
-Helping them pay down their mortgage in exchange for my cheap access to a crumbling garage and 100m2 of south-facing dirt.
+Helping them pay down their mortgage in exchange for a pile of bricks and 100m2 of south-facing dirt.

 Blitz the site!